ashfakshibli/hiragana_listening_learning_practice/README.md

 > FootNote
 #This project was done in early 2018 when I was in a Japanese language and tech skill up program.
-I was set to move to Japanese company after the program.
-But I decided to join Samsung in Bangladesh and going Japan is was postponed.